RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 1.)
 Open Disk Management by pressing ⊞ + X, then by selecting Disk Management

 2.)
-Split the Windows partition equally, then set up the partition with these attributes:
+Split the Windows partition equally, then set up the blank partition with these attributes:

 - Name: macOS
 - Size: [close-to-the-maximum-size] (Leave at least 2-4 GB)
-- Format: FAT32
+- Format: exFAT
 - Allocation size (if asked): Default

 3.)
 Then, get and prepare a USB with at least 8-16GB with the nessecary files (e.g. com.apple.recovery.boot, and the EFI folder)